-At the first meeting held in the offices of the British Columbia Security Commission, 360 Homer Street,

-Vancouver, the organization of Your Commission's activities and the method of procedure for Your Commission's inquiry were discussed and determined.
+At the first meeting held in the offices of the British Columbia Security Commission, 360 Homer Street, Vancouver, the organization of Your Commission's activities and the method of procedure for Your Commission's inquiry were discussed and determined.

 Mr. George Collins, Commissioner, B.C.
 Security Commission, was invited to be present to outline the administrative policy in respect to the care of the persons of the Japanese race resident in the Interior Settlements.
-It was decided to proceed to Tashme immediately to obtain a picture of the general conditions, and to become acquainted with the problems likely to be encountered.
+It was decided to proceed to Tachme immediately to obtain a picture of the general conditions, and to become acquainted with the problems likely to be encountered.
 A letter was sent to all Settlements inviting their Japanese Camp Committees to appear before Your Commission and make representations in writing respecting matters of complaint.
 It was agreed that these meetings would be informal and would be held in camera, but that the written brief and the transcript of discussion at the time of presentation should be certified and signed for the Japanese Camp Committee.
-These form appendices B and C, S to 15 inclusive.
+These form appendices B and C, 8 to 15 inclusive.

-Based on the experience gained on the visit to

-Tashme, the following procedure for investigation of other camps was decided upon as generally applicable:-
+Based on the experience gained on the visit to Tashme, the following procedure for investigation of other camps was decided upon as generally applicable:-

-- 1. Discussion on camp management with the camp supervisor, - 2.
-Meeting with the Japanese Camp Committee, - Japanese Camp Committee to be undesirable, and visits to all parts of the Settlement accompanied by members of the Japanese Camp Committees, - Your Commission from the beginning was aware of the difficulty of finding an adequate "yardstick" by which to appraise the welfare and maintenance of the persons of the Japanese race resident in the Interior Settlements.
+- Discussion on camp management with the camp supervisor, - 2.
+Meeting with the Japanese Camp Committee. - 3.
+Investigation of all situations alleged by the Japanese Camp Committee to be undesirable, and visits to all parts of the Settlement accompanied by members of the Japanese Camp Committees, - 4.
+A final discussion with the Settlement executives.

-be applied:-
+Your Commission from the beginning was aware of the difficulty of finding an adequate "yardstick" by which to appraise the welfare and maintenance of the persons of the www.nikkeimuseum.org be applied:-